"Trail Songs of the Deep"

 Murry here, and a little about me.
 I was born & raised in Texas, where in my 20's I co-founded alt-country legends Old 97s.
 Over the years our band have released more than a dozen studio albums and have appeared

 in films, television and had the pleasure of working with some of our musical heroes.
 I've written plenty within the group, both by myself and with my long time music partner Rhett Miller, but it took a few years before I felt like my writing voice was unique enough, and truly had something to say.
 The result was my first solo, I Don't Know Where I'm Going But I'm On My Way.
 I got a lot of wonderful response to it, one of the most special was the inclusion of my version of the Carter Family's "In The Shadow of Clinch Mountain" in The Winding Stream, the acclaimed documentary film on the legendary Carters.
 Despite all this nice attention, the 97s schedule and just life in general delayed my getting back in the mood to doing a real follow up.
 Well, I finally got in quite a mood in 2020, and I went completely and happily overboard, as is my habit.
 I began working with friends and musical soulmates pianist Annie Crawford, cellist / upright player Faith Shippey, and drummer Richard Hewett.
-Together we completed a large body of new work, the first of which will be released in 2024 as the 10-song Trail Songs of the Deep, followed at some point by another 10-songer, Another Idle Day.
+Together we completed a large body of new work, the first of which will be released as the 10-song Trail Songs of the Deep, followed at some point by another 10-songer, Another Idle Day.
 There's actually even more than that, but one record at a time, ha.

 My producer pal Mark Neill (Black Keys, Charley Crockett, et al) who worked with Old 97s and did with me on I Don't Know', describes me as "a Southern Gothic Nick Drake experience", and I won't disagree, though I might add Syd Barrett and Johnny Cash to the list of things that inspire.